 I’ll be using these Outdoor Products dry sacks from now on and I’ll replace the remaining “waterproof” Sea-to-Summit stuff sacks I currently use with them as they break down.

-Thank you Walmart – these 3 stuff sacks are a good deal at $16 – and a good way for more people to save a little money on new backpacking gear.
+These 3 stuff sacks are a good deal at $12 – and a good way for more people to save a little money on new backpacking gear.

 Most Popular Searches